 Note: The first day of the kids photography club there won’t be anything to review, so use an icebreaker such as going around the room asking the kids to share what they love to photograph most and why.
 Getting the students to talk about themselves will help you understand what they are interested in and find ways to tailor the class to keep them learning and engaged.
 Start by sharing about yourself and why you got into photography, what you love to shoot and why.
 You may want to close the end of the first club meeting by showing them some of your work.
 Perhaps you create a slideshow with some upbeat music.

 2) Limit the Class/Club Size.

 A larger class/club size may be overwhelming to you, especially if you don’t have any prior experience in teaching in the classroom.
 Limit the class size to no more than 10-12 kids to begin with.
 This way you can get to know them better and have an easier time remembering their names.
 Also, if you have a show and share time at the end of each session this will ensure everyone gets a chance to share throughout the course of the club.
 Depending on the size of the school and the amount of students showing interest in signing up, you may have to create a waiting list and have two after school club sessions, one for each semester.
+This is one way to get more photography clients during the month of January or February.
 Each session could run for approximately 6 to 8 weeks.
 If you do have a waiting list this will make the club feel more exclusive.